SahanaRamamurthy/SahanaRamamurthy/README.md

-## Hi, I'm Sahana Ramamurthy 👋
+# Hi, I'm Sahana Ramamurthy 👋

 🎓 Master of Data Science @ RMIT University &nbsp;|&nbsp; 📍 Melbourne, Australia
-💼 Former Analyst @ Capgemini
+🔍 Turning raw data into decisions that actually matter

-## 👩‍💻 About Me
+##  About Me

-I'm a data professional who loves turning messy, real-world data into clean systems and actionable insights.

-With a background in engineering and experience across analytics, compliance, and software - I build end-to-end data solutions, from raw data pipelines all the way to interactive dashboards and deployed APIs.

-Currently completing my Master of Data Science at RMIT while working as a Data Analyst, with hands-on experience in machine learning, data engineering, and AI-powered applications.
+I'm a data professional with a passion for building things end-to-end - not just analysing data, but engineering the pipelines, APIs, and dashboards that bring it to life.

+My background spans **software engineering at Capgemini**, a **Data Science internship at Australian Red Cross Lifeblood**, and a **Master of Data Science at RMIT** - giving me a rare mix of technical depth and business thinking.

+I work across the full data stack:
+-  **Building** - ETL pipelines, REST APIs, relational databases
+-  **Analysing** - revenue diagnostics, fraud detection, compliance risk
+-  **Communicating** - interactive dashboards, clear visual storytelling

-> *I don't just analyse data - I build the systems that make analysis possible.*
+> *I believe the best data work is invisible - the decisions it drives are what people remember.*

-## 🛠️ Tech Stack
+##  Tech Stack

 **Languages:** &nbsp; Python · SQL · R · JavaScript · HTML · CSS